gprelatto/gateway-challenge/readme.md

 - **POST /faucet/fund**: Sends 0.0001 Sepolia ETH from a pre-configured wallet to the specified wallet address.
 - **GET /faucet/stats**: Returns statistics for the number of successful and failed transactions in the last 24 hours.
 - **Swagger Documentation**: Interactive API documentation available at `/swagger/`.
+- **CI**: Included a github action for building and running test on every Main push.

 ## Requirements